Creative industries: Difference from the 'cultural industries'

 There is often a question about the boundaries between creative industries and the similar term of cultural industries.
 Cultural industries are best described as an adjunct-sector of the creative industries.
 Cultural industries include industries that focus on cultural tourism and heritage, museums and libraries, sports and outdoor activities, and a variety of 'way of life' activities that arguably range from local pet shows to a host of hobbyist concerns.
 Thus cultural industries are more concerned about delivering other kinds of value—including cultural wealth and social wealth—rather than primarily providing monetary value.
 (See also cultural institutions studies.)

 The creative class

-Some authors, such as the American urban studies theorist Richard Florida, argue for a wider focus on the products of knowledge workers, and judge the 'creative class' (his own term) to include nearly all those offering professional knowledge-based services.
+Richard Florida, an American urban studies theorist, posited a shift in focus from tangible goods to the products of knowledge workers, categorizing the 'creative class' (a term coined by Florida) as encompassing nearly all service providers offering professional, knowledge-based services.

 The creative class and diversity

-Florida's focus leads him to pay particular attention to the nature of the creative workforce.
-In a study of why particular US cities such as San Francisco seem to attract creative producers, Florida argues that a high proportion of workers from the 'creative class' provide a key input to creative production, which enterprises seek out.
-He seeks to quantitatively establish the importance of diversity and multiculturalism in the cities concerned, for example the existence of a significant public gay community, ethnic and religious variety, and tolerance.
+Florida's focus on the creative workforce has led him to pay particular attention to its nature and composition.
+In a study the factors that contribute to the appeal of specific US cities, such as San Francisco, to creative producers, Florida argues that a high proportion of the workforce belonging to the 'creative class' plays a key role in creative production, which enterprises actively seek to engage.
+He sought to quantitatively establish the importance of diversity and multiculturalism in the cities concerned, for example the existence of a significant public gay community, ethnic and religious diversity, and tolerance.